qyli8/cmd-bat-folderLoop/README.md

 The program creates a folder a structured as below:
 <br>
-(note: program requires user to enter prefix for folder names and prefix for file names)
+(note: program requires user to enter root folder name, prefix for sub-folder names and prefix for file names)
-* in the below example "exampleFolder" is the prefix for folder names & "exampleFile" is the prefix for file names
+* in the example below "exampleRoot" is the root file name, "exampleFolder" is the prefix for folder names & "exampleFile" is the prefix for file names
 ```
-folder_loop.bat exampleFolder exampleFile
+folder_loop.bat exampleRoot exampleFolder exampleFile

-\---RootFolder
+\---exampleRoot
     +---exampleFolder1
 |   \---exampleFolder11
 |           exampleFile11.txt